Skip to content

 Why Change Things?📜

-A lot of the why behind 2.0 comes down to customer pain points.
-Here are a few of the top ones that tie into specific things changing in 2.0:
+The majority of the why behind 2.0 comes down to customer pain points.
+A few of the top ones that tie into specific things changing in 2.0 are listed in the following:

 What is Changing?📜